g4bey/untitled_medical_software/README.md

 Feel free to compile them, heh.

 This was my first time touching to Java.
 I had to use swing and only could only use .txt files.

+I forgot to created them in case the files do not exist because I'm a dummy.
+Sorry :(